Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Differentiate at a high level between the features of OpenMP, MPI, CUDA and AI/ML approaches and what they are used for
+- Differentiate at a high level between the features of OpenMP, MPI, CUDA and OpenACC
 - Briefly summarise the main OpenMP compiler directives and what they do
 - Describe how to compile and run an OpenMP program
 - Briefly summarise the main MPI message-passing features and how they are used
 - Describe how to compile and run an MPI program
-- Describe the advantages and drawbacks for using a hybrid OpenMP/MPI approach
 - Briefly summarise how a CUDA program is written
+- Briefly summarise how an OpenACC program is written and compiled
 - Describe why code scalability is important when using HPC resources
 - Describe the differences between strong and weak scaling
 - Summarise the dangers of premature optimisation

 ::::::::::::::::::::::::::::::::::::::::::::::::

-High-performance computing relies on parallelism.
-Modern systems combine thousands of processors, each capable of working on part of a problem.
-To use this power effectively, we must understand the main models of parallel programming—shared memory, distributed memory, and accelerator-based computing—and how each fits into real workloads.
+To get the most performance possible, high-performance computing relies on parallelism.
+Modern systems combines tens of thousands of processors, each working on their own part of the problem.
+To be able to wield this power, we need to understand how to write parallel code.
+This is far more complicated than the scope of this episode.
+Therefore we will, instead, look at the landscape of the core HPC technologies used today.
+In particular, we will look at the following parallel frameworks: OpenMP, MPI, CUDA and OpenACC.
+We'll additionally also look at the programming languages used in HPC and touch briefly on how we measure the performance and scalability of our code.

-In this lesson, we explore the core HPC technologies: OpenMP for threading, MPI for message passing, and GPU frameworks such as CUDA and OpenACC.
-We will see how they differ and where they overlap.
-We will also touch on performance measurement and scalability—vital concepts for making efficient use of large systems.

-## Common programming languages used in HPC
+## Common programming languages

-Any programming language can, in principle, be used on an HPC cluster, but some are better suited to writing highly performant code than others.
-Interpreted languages, like Python, are easy to develop in, but is much slower to execute the code than compiled languages, making them less ideal for computation-heavy tasks.
-For this reason, compiled languages such as C, C++, and Fortran are the most common choices in high performance applications as they produce fast, optimised executables.
+In principle, any programming language can be used to write code which runs on an HPC cluster.
+In practise, however, there are some languages which are better suited to writing highly performant code.
+Interpreted languages, such as Python, are easy to develop in, but are much slower to execute than compile languages, making them less suitable for computation-heavy applications.
+For this reason, compiled languages such as C, C++ and Fortran are some of the most common choices of programming language when writing high performance applications as they produce fast, optimised executables.

-Python does, however, remain widely used in HPC, typically outsourcing the performance-critical components to code written in compiled languages and accessed through Python interfaces.
-Frameworks like PyTorch, NumPy, and Numba rely on underlying C, Fortran and/or CUDA code to accelerate computation, while libraries such as mpi4py make it possible to use MPI for distributed parallelism directly from Python.
-This hybrid approach combines Python’s ease of use with the speed of compiled code.
+Python does, however, remain widely used in HPC, typically by performance-critical sections of code being written in compiled languages and accessed through a low-level Python interface.
+Frameworks such as PyTorch, NumPy, SciPy and Numa all rely on underlying C, Fortran and/or CUDA code to accelerate computation, while libraries such as mpi4py or multiprocessing make it possible for distributed parallelism directly from Python.
+Hybrid approaches like this have become more common because they combine Python's ease of use with the speed of compiled code.

 Other specialised languages and frameworks are also used in HPC, depending on the application area.
 CUDA and ROCm are employed for GPU programming, while newer languages such as Julia aim to combine ease of development with high performance.
-Domain-specific tools like MATLAB, and R appear in HPC environments, though they often rely on compiled extensions or external libraries for parallel execution.
+Domain-specific tools like MATLAB, and R also appear in HPC environments, though they often rely on compiled extensions or external libraries for parallel execution.

+So which language should you use?
+There is no simple answer.
+The best choice depends heavily on your specific application, the target hardware (like CPUs or GPUs), and the trade-offs you are willing to make between raw computational performance and ease of development.
+Ultimately, the right language is the one that allows you to solve your problem efficiently, leveraging the available libraries and expertise within your team.

 ::::::::::::::::::::::::::::::::::::: callout